Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Prosecution trends in the Fourth Judicial District

-As there is little evidence that intimate partner violence is actually diminishing in the Fourth Judicial District, the decrease in DV cases might then be attributed, as previously noted, to the fact that citizens call 911 in far fewer numbers for domestic disturbances (Table 55 and Table 56) since the current laws were passed in 1994.
+As there is no evidence that intimate partner violence is actually diminishing in the Fourth Judicial District, the decrease in DV cases might then be attributed to the following factors:

 Recidivism and repeat offenders